cterence/docker-apachewebdav/README.md

 As well as some quality of life improvements:

-- Setting `NO_CHOWN` env variable to any value will skip running `chown` commands when starting the server
+- Setting `NO_CHOWN_DATA` env variable to any value will skip running `chown` commands when starting the server
 - A `/health` unauthenticated healthcheck route that returns 204, useful for Kubernetes probes

 ## Usage